mkungla/cryptdatum/SPECIFICATION.md

 ##### TIMESTAMP

 **TIMESTAMP** is an 8-byte value that contains a Unix timestamp in nanoseconds, indicating the time when the data was created.
 It can be used to order data by creation time and to determine the age of the data.
-The value of this field **MUST** always be set, with the minimum value being `Magic Date` 1652155382000000001, which is the earliest date when the first Cryptdatum container was created based on the initial specification.
+The value of this field **MUST** always be set, with the minimum value being `Magic Date` 1652155382000000001, which is the earliest timestamp when the first Cryptdatum container was created based on the initial specification.

 *validation*